nesanter/recipes/md/cinn-roll.md

 ## Instructions

- - Warm milk.
+ 1. Warm milk.
 Dissolve in yeast and sugar.
- - In mixing bowl, combine flour and salt.
+ 2. In mixing bowl, combine flour and salt.
- - Using paddle attachment, add milk mixture then melted butter then eggs.
+ 3. Using paddle attachment, add milk mixture then melted butter then eggs.
 Form dough.
- - Knead until smooth.
+ 4. Knead until smooth.
- - Rise for 1 hour.
+ 5. Rise for 1 hour.
- - Roll out to a rectangular shape.
+ 6. Roll out to a rectangular shape.
 Cover with filling.
 Begin rolling, adding filling onto interior side.
 Cut gently into 1" tall rounds.
 Place with space in nonstick bowl, fold side to edge.
- - Rise for ½ hour.
+ 7. Rise for ½ hour.
- - Bake at 400°F for 15 minutes.
+ 8. Bake at 400°F for 15 minutes.
+(Note: cinnamon-less rolls bake 25-30 minutes.)
- - Drizzle glaze.
+ 9. Drizzle glaze.